GRM Consulting

 About

-Decades of property claims experience, offered independently.
+Decades of property claim experience, offered independently.

-George Milnes has been appointed by the Ontario Superior Court as both Appraiser and Umpire under Statutory Condition 11 of Property Insurance Policies and Section 128 of the Ontario Insurance Act.
+George R. Milnes has been appointed by the Ontario Superior Court as both Appraiser and Umpire under Statutory Condition 11 of Property Insurance Policies and Section 128 of the Ontario Insurance Act.
 He is a former claims manager with the Ontario Home Warranty Program (now Tarion) and a founding member of the Toronto Home Builders Association Renovation Council.

 Stack of legal documents